ghidello/mongodb.optimistic-concurrency/Readme.md

 There's nothing new in here!
 I simply grabbed the ideas from [Optimistic concurrency for MongoDB in .NET][id] and made them a little more fluent.

-"Fluent" Optimistic concurrency for MongoDB in .NET
+.NET Fluent Optimistic concurrency for MongoDB
 ===================================================

 *As you can see, also the title is almost completely stolen.*